We’ve helped 1000’s of people just like you get a better deal!

 Unlike horse barns, Carolina barns feature an A-frame structure that typically has horizontal ridges, which have a slanted design that will save you from having to clear off snow in winter.

 You can customize your barn to have open sides and ends or be fully enclosed, or any combination of those to include things like having the front open but the back enclosed and so on.

 These barns are also fully customizable regarding colors, so you can choose one that matches your branding or personality.

-Seneca barns are also built with an A-frame structure and have cross-braces on the roof to reinforce strength and durability.
+Seneca barns are also built with an A-frame kit and have cross-braces on the roof to reinforce strength and durability.

 These types of roof styles are particularly useful for areas that often have heavy snow and wind, as they are the most protected against this harsh weather.

 You can benefit from choosing between 15 distinct color choices, your open and enclosed options, as well as attaching things like lean-tos.

 Thank you for reading our guide on pole barns vs. steel barns.
 As you can see, there are important differences, and the better barn ultimately comes down to your own preferences.
 We hope our article has helped to make the choice an easy one for you.